 - Car Mechanics – Mikey and Patrick, located in Kwai

 These two mechanics got us going again while we were camping at Southgate, Moremi National Park in Botswana.
 They are definitely good guys to know in the bush.
 Keep their WhatsApp numbers handy:

 Mikey: +267 7589 5752

 Overlanding in Botswana can be an incredible adventure, exploring its incredible wilderness and experiencing the thrill of off-road travel.

-However, it’s important to keep these vehicle tips in mind to make sure you have a safe and enjoyable trip.
+However, it’s important to remember these vehicle tips to ensure you have a safe and enjoyable trip.

 Here are some key considerations in relation to your overlanding vehicle for Botswana: